cmkobel/CompareM2/README.md

     `assemblycomparator2_slurm`

-  - If you're not sure your internet connection to the cluster will last for the full assemblycomparator2 run, attach a `&` in the end.
+  - If you're not sure your internet connection to the cluster will last for the full assemblycomparator2 run, put a `&` in the end.

     `assemblycomparator2_slurm &`